How to Grow Fig Trees: The Ultimate Step-by-Step Guide

 Getting Started: Seeds, Nursery Trees, or Cuttings

 The best and most reliable way to grow fig trees is from cuttings that are taken from a female, fruit-bearing tree.
-While it’s technically “possible” to grow fig trees from seed, the resulting tree may not be female, breed true to the parent tree, or reliably bear decent fruit.
-Young fig trees you’ll find at the garden center were propagated from cuttings and/or grafted rootstock.
+While it’s technically “possible” to grow fig trees from seed, the resulting tree may not breed true or reliably bear decent fruit.
+Young fig trees sold at garden centers are propagated from cuttings and/or grafted rootstock

 Climate

-Here on the Central Coast of California, we seek out figs that thrive in more temperate conditions (such as Desert King or Corky’s Honey Delight) since we have moderately cool, foggy summers.
-Fig varieties that prefer high heat won’t be as sweet and fruitful here, such as Violette de Bordeaux or Kadota – both of which I’ve heard great things about!
+Here on the Central Coast of California, I always choose figs that thrive in more temperate conditions since we have moderately cool, foggy summers.
+Desert King or Corky’s Honey Delight are two of my favorites.
+Other fig varieties prefer high heat, such as Violette de Bordeaux or Kadota.

 Fig Tree Size